alexsyeo/text-aura/_pages/privacy.md

 If you have any questions about this Privacy Policy, please contact us at **hi@lexsensei.com**

 <br>
-Thank you for using Lex Sensei!
+Thank you for using LexSensei!
 <br>